oriser/Bolt/README.md

 * It will try to automatically match the Wolt user to a Slack user and tag the relevant user.
 In case no matching Slack user is found, an admin can add a custom user with `/add-user` command
 * Per-order debts reminders
 * Send delivery progress emoji art, as well as a "get ready" message when the delivery is approaching
+* Monitor closed venues and receive updates once they are open

 ## Installation
 To install, you need an endpoint running Bolt server and a Slack app.